 When you take the time to format your content correctly and make proper use of headings, it’ll make it easier for users to consume your content.

-Even though content-heavy pages are all about the subject matter, design matters too.
+Even though content-heavy pages are all about the subject, design matters too.
 So, you should take care to format your content properly so that it fits the organized, aesthetically pleasing design of the rest of your site.

 8. Don’t be afraid to use graphics, but don’t use too many